TEAMMATES/teammates/docs/static-analysis.md

 1. Check the box next to the newly added rule to activate it.

 **NOTE**
-> Once CheckStyle is set-up, the version used will be kept in sync with the build script.
-See [Versions sync with tools used in build script](intellij-automated-setup-behavior.md#versions-sync-with-tools-used-in-build-script).
+> Once CheckStyle is set-up, the version used will be kept in sync with the build script when `Use auto-import` is enabled.
+This is achieved by the Gradle task `syncIntelliJCheckStyleVersion` which runs after `setupIntellijStaticAnalysis`.

 ##### Suppressing Checkstyle warnings